-Some of my favorite shops include SoHa Living (which has the cutest Hawaiian home decor), Malie Organics (which makes the most amazing organic bath and body products) and Sand Kids (which has the coolest Hawaiian toys and kids products.)
+Some of my favorite shops include SoHa Living (which has the cutest Hawaiian home decor), Malie Organics (which makes the most amazing organic bath and body products), and Lululemon Pop Up (which sometimes has Hawaii-specific merchandise).

-And you’ll definitely need to grab a Mai Tai at Merriman’s as well as dinner at Kiawe Roots.
+And you’ll definitely need to grab a Mai Tai at Merriman’s as well as dinner at Eating House 1849.

 5. Go Golfing

-If you’re looking to play golf on Kauai, Poipu has 3 amazing golf course to choose from.
+If you’re looking to play golf on Kauai, Poipu has 3 amazing golf courses to choose from.